 Questions must be constructed to be answered with Yes or No. These questions are to be sent DIRECTLY TO THE TEAM'S EMAIL ADDRESS which you will find in either the Primary Players or Challenger Players link.

 (2) Reply with a yes or no when receiving a question from another team.
 It is very helpful if you will send the original question back with your reply to help teams organize and track all of the project information.
 Be sure to identify yourself when you reply.
 And feel free to exchange other information and conversation as you interact in this project.

 Teams are not allowed to Guess the Landmarks during the project, but only to ask the Yes or No questions.
 See below for submitting answers.

 Phase III - Make Your Answers - Mar 6 to Mar 11, 2017

 The project coordinator will email a list of all players in the individual groups an Answer Sheet on the Facebook Group and the Landmark web site.
 Each team will add their guesses to the answer sheet and send back to the project coordinator.

-The game is officially over midnight March 15, 2013.
 I will post the top 5 scores of the Primary and Challenge levels, and all Landmark answers on March 15.